sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 Stop measuring.
 This will collect technical metrics from the browser, stop the video recording, collect CPU data etc.

 ### Click
-The click command will click on visible links.
-If you need to click in hidden elements you need to use raw JavaScript using [js.runAndWait()](#jsrunandwaitjavascript).
+The click command will click on links.

-All click commands have two different versions: One that will return a promise when the link has been clicked and one that will return a promise that will be fullfilled when the link has been clicked and the browser navigated to the new URL and the pageCompleteCheck says ok.
+All click commands have two different versions: One that will return a promise when the link has been clicked and one that will return a promise that will be fullfilled when the link has been clicked and the browser navigated to the new URL and the pageCompleteCheck is done.

 If it does not find the link, it will throw an error, so make sure to catch it if you want an alternative flow.
 {: .note .note-warning}

-#### click.byName(name)
-Click on element that is found by name attribute that has the given value.

-#### click.byNameAndWait(name)
-Click on element that is found by name attribute that has the given value and wait for the pageLoadCompoleteCheck to happen.

 #### click.byClassName(className)
 Click on element that is found by specific class name.